 - No other page in the writing sample should include the name of the author, the institution of the author, or any acknowledgements or thanks to named individuals.
 (If the author of the paper feels it is important to include acknowledgements, these can be included on the first page of the paper.)

-In 2018/2019, University Fellows will receive awards of $15,125.00 (MA), and $25,290.00 (PhD).
-Beginning Teaching Assistants receive stipends of $21,100.00, are eligible to participate in the University's group health plan, and receive a discount at the University Bookstore.
-Current salaries for Teaching Associates are $22,600.00.
-All of our teaching assistants and University Fellows receive grants for their full tuition.
+In cases where we are able to offer a teaching assistantship or a fellowship to an MA student, these also come with grants for full tuition.
+In 2021/2022, University Fellows at the MA level will receive awards of $16,485.00.
+Beginning Teaching Assistants receive stipends of $22,104.00, are eligible to participate in the University's group health plan, and receive a discount at the University Bookstore.
+Current salaries for Teaching Associates are $23,398.00.
 All graduate students receive some basic health services from the Syracuse University Health Center.
 Please see the Human Resources website for further information on Employee Benefits.

 The Department strongly encourages graduate student participation in professional conferences, and some travel funds are provided to graduate students to make such activity possible.
 (Here is a list of Recurring Philosophy Conferences.)
 The Department is usually able to provide small summer research grants to a few graduate students.
 Special funds normally make it possible to offer a colloquium featuring a speaker selected by the graduate students.

 An M.A. is earned after completion of 24 credit hours of course work (8 courses) and an M.A.
 Thesis.
 The program is intended to: